EcoEnclose logo

 • Customs Authorities: In international trade, the customs authorities of at least two countries – the country of export and the country of import – are involved.
 They provide clearance for goods to leave the country of export and enter the country of import.

 • Carrier: A shipping company that transports the goods from the exporter to the customs authorities and then to the importer.
-EcoEnclose uses UPS, USPS, and Freight carriers.
+EcoEnclose uses UPS, DHL, and other Freight carriers for international shipments.

 What does "Customs" mean?